 Phoenix is working on the latest in BIOS technology and what have they got to show for it?
 They can boot a Windows 7 computer in less than 10 seconds, and post in just under 1.5 seconds.

 The new technology called UEFI has been a long time coming, but it looks to be worth the wait.
-Steve Jones, chief scientist at Phoenix, showed off the new BIOS at IDF this week.
+Steve Jones, chief scientist at Promise, showed off the new BIOS at IDF this week.
 He booted up a Lenovo T400 that made it to the Windows 7 desktop in less than 10 seconds.
 They also retrofitted a Dell Adamo that got there in under 20 seconds.